In the past, I’ve shared my homeschool curriculum picks in the fall. This year, I thought I’d share that list in the spring instead, for two reasons.

 I finally ended up printing a Catholic Through the Year Homeschool Planner and taking it to a local print shop to have it coil bound.
 I’ve used it in the past for homeschooling, and they also have a household planner that’s handy.
 The great thing is that the planners don’t have dates, so I can print it again every year and have a new planner ready to go.
 Lily coloured the cover for me.

 Math is one area of curriculum that doesn’t require a lot of thought for me.
 We use Saxon Math.
-I currently have Saxon Math books for Kindergarten through Grade 7, and each year, I just reorder the consumable workbooks for the girls.
+I currently have Saxon Math books for Kindergarten through Grade 7.
+Each year, I just reorder the consumable workbooks for the younger grades or pick up graphing square notebooks for the older grades to do their practice problems in.
 We’ve tried other math curriculum in the past, but I’ve always come back to Saxon as the best curriculum for numerous reasons.
 Amy from Orison Orchards has a great overview of Saxon Math; someday I’ll get around to writing my own review.

 I did have a proud homeschool mom moment this year that also cemented my love of Saxon Math.
-Math has never been Sunshine’s favourite subject (which is part of why we’ve tried other curriculums in the past and part of why I decided to send her to high school).
+Math has never been Sunshine’s favourite subject (which is part of why we’ve tried other curriculums in the past).
 She wasn’t terrible at it; she just didn’t like to do it, so she grumbled and complained and tried to avoid it whenever possible.
 About a month into Grade 8 at her high school, she came home to show me a math test she’d done.
 The teacher required all the students to show their tests to their parents and get a signature.

 I went over the test with her.
 She’d gotten one question wrong on the entire test (about twenty questions long), and I quickly saw where she’d made a mistake in her adding that affected the rest of the equation.
 I discussed it with her, signed it, and handed it back.
 She said, “Mom, my friends think I’m really good at math.”
 I looked at her.
 My I-hate-math-why-do-I-have-to-do-it-can-I-please-just-do-half-the-problems teen just admitted she’s good at math?
 Yep.